Abderrahmen-taouai/odin-recipes/README.md

-# odin-recipesProject to make simple webpage for a recipes using HTML from scratch with basic fundations
+# odin-recipes Project to make simple webpage for a recipes using HTML from scratch with basic fundations